reidhock/reidhock.github.io/_posts/2019-09-16-[jekyll]how to choose the best jekyll theme for your blog.md

 If you aren't a programmer, follow this post and explore later.
 It will be challenging but eventually you will get it.
 At the end of this post you will have your own blog!

 ## Preparation
 By following this post, you are going to post and update a blog by using some tools(SourceTree, Atom, Github) that help you manage your blog easier.
 Don't get scared by new tools.
 They are user-friendly and easy-to-use tools.
-(Maybe not Github…maybe…)
+(Maybe not Github...maybe...)
 In this part, I am going to go through the following and explain one by one.

 1. Do I even like Jekyll themes?